Marco-Scherzer/Desktop-OAuth-SendFolder/README.md

 ### - Google OAuth client secret json file is stored in secure encrypted PKCS#12 database

+### - Integrity monitoring of created Desktop link names to prevent rename phishing attacks targeting the outgoing and sent folder

 ### - One Time setup of Sender and Receiver Address

 ### - Generates at setup time internal Mail Folder Names using UUIDs for additional abuse prevention (application decides the real folder name).